Aiven-Open/klaw-docs/README.md

 - `npm run build`: will build the documentation site and generate all static files in "build".
 After `build` you can run `npm run serve` to test your build locally
 - `npm run lint`: runs a format check and if no error is found, lints code and markdown files in the project.
   - the linting script does not mutate your code.
 See [Linting and code formatting](#linting-and-code-formatting) for more info.
 - `npm run reformat`: runs the code formatter (prettier) as well as the markdown linter in fix mode.
 This will mutate
 - `npm run markdown-link-check`: checks if there are any broken links.
 Note: This requires internet connection, as it does check external links, too!
   - Run `npm run markdown-link-check -- -o` to only check for internal links (offline mode).
+  - Run `npm run markdown-link-check -- -q` to only log failures.
   - Run `npm run markdown-link-check -- -f /path/your-file.md` to run checks for only one file.

 ℹ️ We are using a custom hook path for enabling pre-commit hooks.
 This path is set in the local git config when running `npm install`.